insomnimus/midnote/readme.md

 I've "seen" [Lunar Tabs][], and wanted to make something similar but for MIDI files since good guitarpro5 tabs are not free but you can download many great MIDI files.

+# Feature Flags
+You can choose a different audio backend using one of the following feature flags:

+-	`--features=jack`: Use the Jack backend.
+-	`--features=winrt`: Use the WinRT backend.

 # Prerequisites

 Midnote works by reading a MIDI file and parsing the messages within.